Dance in Paris Summer Program

 As Paris is the cradle of western dance civilization, students visit the sites of some of history’s greatest dance events, including The Paris Opera, Théâtre de Chaillot and Versailles.
 Further, students are led to reevaluate their notions of traditional dance-making by embarking upon projects involving site-specific work in the city’s many museums and music venues, as well as those areas unique to the everyday life of the city, such as its cafes and the metro.

 Students attend performances by important dance artists not usually seen in the U.S., thereby expanding their performance vocabulary.
-In 2022, students will see performances by The Paris Opera Ballet, among many others.
+In 2023, students will see performances by The Paris Opera Ballet, Batsheva Dance Company, Nederlands Dans Theater 2, and Sharon Eyal, among many others.

 Students enroll in a month-long, 3-6 credit course entitled "Dance and Culture in Paris".
 This course is an immersion in Parisian culture from the point of view of the dancer.
 The course is divided into three major components: technique, composition, and history.
 Students take daily technique classes (modern, ballet, yoga, world dance forms, etc.), as well as workshops taught by some of Europe’s leading dance professionals.
 Students are exposed to the rich artistic side of Paris through lectures and performances, as well as assigned readings by major dancers/writers/artists who have drawn on the Parisian landscape as inspiration for their work.
 A final choreographic project, based on compositional exercises that take students to various Parisian locales, is presented in a concert form during the final week of the Program.